openshift/federation-dev/README-ocp4.md

 For a cluster-scoped guide, [click here](README-ocp4-cs.md)

 1. Login into `cluster1` web console as `kubeadmin` user.
-   1. Login details are reported by the installer in the file `auth/kubeadmin-password`.
+   1. Login details are reported by the installer and the password is peristed in the file `auth/kubeadmin-password`.
 2. Create the namespace (OpenShift project) to be federated.
    1. On the left panel click `Home -> Projects`.
    2. Click `Create Project`.